ilya40umov/aws-playground/cloudwatch-custom-metric/README.md

 #### Report custom metric to CloudWatch

-A flask app that is reporting a custom metric to CloudWatch every minute
+A flask app that is reporting a custom metric to CloudWatch on a sem

 ##### Development